Lessons from Swimming Berlin's Lakes

 'The water slips over me like cool silk.
-The intimacy of touch uninhibited, rising around my legs, over my waist, my breasts, up to my collarbone.
+The intimacy of touch uninhibited, rising around my legs, over my waist, up to my collarbone.
 When I throw back my head and relax, the lake runs into my ears.
 The sound of it is a muffled roar, the vibration of the body amplified by water, every sound felt as if in slow motion . . .'
 Summer swimming . . . but Jessica Lee - Canadian, Chinese and British - swims through all four seasons and especially loves the winter.
 'I long for the ice.
 The sharp cut of freezing water on my feet.
 The immeasurable black of the lake at its coldest.
 Swimming then means cold, and pain, and elation.'

 At the age of twenty-eight, Jessica Lee, who grew up in Canada and lived in London, finds herself in Berlin.
 Alone.
 Lonely, with lowered spirits thanks to some family history and a broken heart, she is there, ostensibly, to write a thesis.
 And though that is what she does daily, what increasingly occupies her is swimming.
 So she makes a decision that she believes will win her back her confidence and independence: she will swim fifty-two of the lakes around Berlin, no matter what the weather or season.
 She is aware that this particular landscape is not without its own ghosts and history.